arkadi81/musical_rudiments_v2/README.md

 [] Expanded UI which will allow for faster and more approachable interaction with the application, including handheld devices.

 ### Development features
-* v1 of this application relied on HTML/JS/JQuery/PHP.
+The first version of this application relied on HTML/JS/JQuery/PHP.
 Due to the use of pure Javascript to produce dynamic GUI, and the lack of templating support, much of the code must be reiterated in various sections, rendering the application harder to maintain, expand in debug.
 In this version, goals include:
 * [x] Incorporate automated build tools to allow for easier development and maintenance (currently using Gulp, autoprefixer for css, linter for js code)
 * [x] Refactoring of the directory structure to better support separation of concerns, testing and scalability
 * [x] Incorporation of a more robust web server and framework (currently using Python/bottle, with future support for relational database to store exam results and options for admin access)
 * [x] BrowserSync and livereload for easier development
 * [] Incorporate templates to enhanse ability to reuse UI code and logic (currently using bottle simple templating engine)
-* [] Incorporate client side routing so as to make the application reload less pages while in practice mode [] Incorporate code testing
+* [] Incorporate client side routing so as to make the application reload less pages while in practice mode
-FEATURES AND TODO ITEMS
+* [] Incorporate code unit testing (and hopefully E2E, eventually)
-[] Add more robus session and login control
+* [] Add more robus session and login control
-[] Clean up the code related to the music theory engine, originally in theory.js [] Update dependencies to modern(er) versions as needed [] Use this project as a learning tool and boilerplate for future, small MVC/SPA work.  be cloned as a boilerplate
+* [] Clean up the code related to the music theory engine, originally in theory.js
+* [] Update dependencies to modern(er) versions as needed
+* [] Use this project as a learning tool and boilerplate for future, small MVC/SPA work.  be cloned as a boilerplate

 ## Setup on development machine